dfelicia/netwatcher-py/README.md

 Before you begin, ensure you have the following:

 1. **macOS**: This tool is designed exclusively for macOS (tested on macOS 10.15+)
-2. **Python**: Version 3.9 or higher recommended for full compatibility
+2. **Python**: Only Apple's shipped version of Python 3 can be used (due to code signing requirements for location services)
 3. **Administrator access**: Required for network configuration changes

 ## Setup and Installation